 2. Annex A Controls – The Annex A controls (all 114 of them) define security control requirements across 14 domains.
 An organization’s statement of applicability defines the controls that are in scope for their ISMS.
 Examples of these controls might include endpoint protection for employee laptops, or encrypted VPN access via two-factor authentication for access to a production environment.

 All of the documentation outlined in the ISMS Clauses and Annex A controls should be updated periodically by the ISMS owner, as well as other process owners involved in delivering.

 Why Does it Matter?

 Having a defined ISMS allows an organization to adapt its security and risk management posture to environmental changes over time.
-For example, at SalesLoft, we recently completed the acquisition of a software company, which became our Meeting Intelligence offering.
+For example, at Salesloft, we recently completed the acquisition of a software company, which became our Conversation Intelligence offering.
 We encountered many security risks as part of that business decision.
 However, our ISMS enabled us to identify, analyze, prioritize, address, and monitor those risks seamlessly.

 In less than two months after the initial acquisition, we designed and implemented controls that ensured our people, processes, and data were compliant with ISO 27001, SOC 2, and GDPR.
 Because these types of changes occur constantly in a high-growth organization, if an ISMS or similar system is not in place, information security risk quickly becomes daunting and unmanageable.

 How Can My Company Become Compliant?